Aliases for ERBB3 Gene

 GeneCards Summary for ERBB3 Gene

 ERBB3 (Erb-B2 Receptor Tyrosine Kinase 3) is a Protein Coding gene.
-Diseases associated with ERBB3 include Lethal Congenital Contractural Syndrome 2 and Retroperitoneal Leiomyosarcoma.
-Among its related pathways are GPCR Pathway and RET signaling.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+Diseases associated with ERBB3 include Lethal Congenital Contracture Syndrome 2 and Erythroleukemia, Familial.
+Among its related pathways are RET signaling and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERBB4.